ZQuestClassic/ZQuestClassic/resources/docs/z3_user_guide.md

 With a `mapdata` from a temporary or scrolling screen, methods such as `mapdata->ComboD[pos]` behave slightly differently than before regions.
 Before, `pos` (which stands for combo position) is a `0-175` value indexes into the individual combos of a screen.
 The same is true with regions,  but:

 * the range is `0-(the number of screen in a region)*176 - 1`
-* the term `pos` is now `rpos`, or "region combo position"

-To get the correct value of `rpos` for a given `x` and `y` coordinate, you can still use `ComboAt(x, y)`.
+To get the correct value of `pos` for a given `x` and `y` coordinate, you can still use `ComboAt(x, y)`.
+This will use the current region to determine the combo position.

-If you were iterating between 0 and 175 to hit every combo in a `mapdata`, you can use the new `Region->MaxRpos` or `Region->NumRpos`.
-The only difference between these two is that `Region->MaxRpos` is one less than `Region->NumRpos`.
-If not in a region, these values are just 175 and 176 respectively.
-Changing your code to use these instead of 175/176 will make your scripts compatible with regions.
+If you were iterating between 0 and 175 to hit every combo in a `mapdata`, you can use the new `Region->NumCombos`.
+If not in a region, this values is just 176.
+Changing your code to use this instead of 176 is necessary to make a script compatible with regions.

 (NOT YET IMPLEMENTED): FFCs